 - ½ tsp Worcestershire sauce

-- 1 (16 oz) bag of frozen mixed vegetables, thawed
+- 1 (16 oz) bag frozen mixed vegetables, thawed

 - ½ c walnuts, chopped

-- In a large, 4 qt, soup pot, heat oil.
+- In a large, 4 quart, soup pot, heat oil.
 Add onions and celery and saute until translucent.

 - Add mushrooms, tomatoes, vegetable stock, water, and barley.